Jukkay/birdnest/readme.md

 Birdnest displays information about drones violating a No Drone Zone.
 The radar on the page shows all drones within a 500m x 500m area.
 The NDZ is a circle with radius of 100m at the center of the area.
 All the drones violating the NDZ are listed on the page with pilot information from a drone registry.

 All information is fictional its fetched from Reaktor's APIs.
 The drone location information is fetched from one API, cached in the back end and delivered to the client via sockets.
 The pilot information for the violating drones is fetched from another API.
 The closest distance to the center of the NDZ is calculated and saved as well as the last time of violation.
+The pilot and the drone data is removed automatically 10minutes after the last violation.

 The back end takes API refresh interval from response's meta data and uses it as interval for API requests.
 The requests are started when the first user arrives to the page and stops when the last active user leaves.